NietoCurcio/RProgramming/README.md

   })
 ```

-- `reactive` function, to make a reactive variable, notice that x depends on input$num.
+- `reactive` function, to make a reactive variable, the reactive expressions also have caching functionality, notice that x depends on input$num.
 All input widgets are reactive variables:

 ```R
 x <- reactive({